-Students are expected to be in attendance every school day scheduled by the Zachary Community School Board.
+RIGHT RESPONSIBILITY All students have the right to Students are expected to be in attend school until graduation, attendance every school day provided they are not expelled scheduled by the Zachary because of their conduct.
+Community School Board.
 The only acceptable reasons for being absent from school are listed below.